emaliemcmahon/cogscifi2023/quizzes/jan11.md

 layout: page
 title: Jan 11
 parent: Quizzes
-description: "The Lifecycle of Software Objects" by Ted Chiang
+description: The Lifecycle of Software Objects
 ---

 # "The Lifecycle of Software Objects" by Ted Chiang